 Once a premium has been agreed, the new lease will be granted through yours & the freeholder’s solicitors, barring any additional lease term negotiations.

-Call us today to speak with one of our advisers about your particular situation; or fill out the contact or callback form to the right, and someone will get back to you shortly.
+Call us today on 020 7034 3435 to speak with one of the team about your particular situation; or fill out the contact or callback form to the right, and someone will get back to you shortly.